ksindi/managers-playbook/README.md

 ## Ticket and PR process

 1. Set contributing guidelines for the team.
-1. PRs should always be prioritized.
-Aim for review SLA of 1 hour.
+1. PRs should small enough to be properly reviewed in under an hour.
+1. Prioritize PRs to unblock tickets.
 1. Automate opinions like style with linting or code formatters like [black](https://github.com/ambv/black).